tiwarivikas0/bader2ml/README.md

 - Extracts the first frame for COORD_FILE_NAME
 - Names PBS jobs according to set ID

-Make sure that your cp2k input file has this block:
+Make sure that your cp2k input file has this block inside the **&DFT block**:
 &PRINT <br>
   &E_DENSITY_CUBE <br>
        FILENAME valence_density <br>